cee-studio/cee-std-ns/README.md

 # A single file C++ library to provide similar productivity of C++ STL
-It's basically C with C++'s namespace.
+It's basically cee-std using C++'s namespace to organize symbols.
 It does not intend to replicate C++ STL function by function.

+## When should you use this lib ?
+1. If you need a simple C style containers for data oriented programming, and have the full control of how memory are allocated and freed.

+2. If you want to develop your own dynamic typed scripting languages but you don't want reinvent the wheel to develop its runtime system.

 ## How to use it ?